 David J. Caputo, a partner at Kline & Specter, has played a significant role in some of the firm’s most notable victories.
 A former federal prosecutor, Caputo’s practice includes the full range of catastrophic injury litigation handled by the firm and representing individuals pursuing claims under the federal False Claims Act and IRS and SEC whistleblower programs.

-In his most recent case, Caputo represented a whistleblower in a New York tax fraud case that resulted in a $6.2 million settlement with Lantheus Medical Imaging, Inc. and Bristol-Meyers Squibb Co.
+In another 2014 case, Caputo represented a whistleblower in a New York tax fraud matter that resulted in a $6.2 million settlement with Lantheus Medical Imaging, Inc. and Bristol-Meyers Squibb Co.
 The whistleblower was to receive a reward of more than $1.1 million.
 (See the news release)

 A Harvard Law School graduate, Caputo originally joined Kline & Specter in 2002.
 Over the next six years, he obtained numerous seven- and eight-figure verdicts and settlements as both lead counsel and co-counsel with Tom Kline and Shanin Specter.
 As lead trial counsel, Caputo won a $3 million jury verdict for a 50-year-old ironworker who suffered a herniated disc in a fall at a construction site.
 (See McCormick 1 2)